Essex Village, Connecticut

-Essex Village is a village and census-designated place (CDP) in the town of Essex, Connecticut, in the United States.
+Essex Village is a village and census-designated place (CDP) in the town of Essex, Connecticut, United States.
 The population was 2,583 at the 2020 census, out of 6,733 in the entire town of Essex.
 The government offices of the town are located within the village.

 Geography

 The village is located in the eastern part of the town, along the banks of the Connecticut River.
 The census-designated place extends from the border of the town of Old Saybrook in the south to the Deep River town line in the north.
 The western edge of the CDP runs from north to south along the border of the Canfield-Meadow Woods Nature Preserve; Dennison Road; small portions of the Falls River and Connecticut Routes 154 and 621; the Mud River; the Connecticut Valley Railroad; and Bokum Road.
 The Route 9 expressway passes through the western part of the CDP, with access from Exit 3.

 According to the United States Census Bureau, the CDP has a total area of 5.16 sqmi, of which 3.84 sqmi are land and 1.32 sqmi, or 25.58%, are water.